rjbma/dtsgenerator-express-route-types/README.md

 };
 ```

+## RouteConfig type
 The `RouteConfig` interface is more flexible, and can be used to add static type checking to both server and client implementations.

+The fields of this type will be optional and `unknown` whenever they don't apply to that specific route.
+For example, the **DeletePet** route from the example above doesn't specify any query parameters, so the `queryParams` field is optional.

+This interface has the following fields:
+- `pathParams` is be an object with a field for each of the route's path parameters (e.g., for `/example/{id}`, could be an object with type `{id: number}`)
+- `responses` is a union type with all valid responses for the route (both successes and failures)
+- `sucessResponses` is also a union type, but only contains types for... success responses (there is typically only one of those).
+- `requestBody` is the type of the request body
+- `queryParams` is be an object with a field for each of the route's query parameters (e.g., for `/example?userId=123&company=abc`, could be an object with type `{userId: number, company: string}`)
+- `headers` is an object with a field for each of the route's headers

 # Install